insight-platform/Replay/docs/sections/3_jobs.rst

     MJPEG and image streams have every frame marked as a keyframe.
 Thus streams create significantly more indexing information in Replay and thus can require more resources to process.

+In certain situations users may encounter cases when frames are not yet delivered to Replay at the moment of the job creation.
+In this case, the job may wait for the frame to be delivered and then start processing the stream.
+There is a special optional parameter in the job specification for this case.

 Job Offset
 ----------